 - a.
 Dental Plans: The options of dental plans offered to employees will be as follows: - (1) Delta Dental of Washington, Plan C Option 2 (County-selected base dental plan) - (2) Delta Dental of Washington, Plan D Option 4 - (3) Willamette Dental - b.
-Dental Insurance Contributions: The County will make monthly contributions to dental insurance premiums as indicated below. - (1) The County will pay ninety percent (90%) of the monthly rate cost for County-selected dental coverage. - (2) The County-selected, base dental plan will provide substantially similar benefits to those provided by the Washington Dental Service (WDS) plan C Option 2 (\$1,000 a year maximum benefit).
-Other dental plans may also be offered and, if selected, Employees will
+Dental Insurance Contributions: The County will make monthly contributions to dental insurance premiums as indicated below. - (1) The County will pay ninety percent (90%) of the monthly rate cost for County-selected dental coverage. - (2) The County-selected, base dental plan will provide substantially similar benefits to those provided by the Washington Dental Service (WDS) plan C - Option 2 (\$1,000 a year maximum benefit).
+Other dental plans may also be offered and, if selected, Employees will be responsible to pay the difference, through payroll deduction, for any buy-up plan which they select.

-- be responsible to pay the difference, through payroll deduction, for any buy-up plan which they select. - (3) All regular, full-time and part-time employees will participate in a county-sponsored dental plan. - 5.
-Life Insurance: The County will contribute the total cost necessary to fund, provide, and maintain County-selected, basic life insurance coverage for regular, full-time and part-time employees and their eligible dependents. - 6.
-Optional Insurance: Employees may enroll themselves and dependents in optional life insurance plans, or other optional benefits, at their own expense. - 7.
-Changes to Coverage during Plan-Year: Employees must comply with federal, state and specific health plan rules in order to make any changes outside of the annual open enrollment period designated by the county. - 8.
-Long-Term Disability: The County will contribute the total cost necessary to fund, provide, and maintain County-selected, basic long-term disability coverage for regular, full-time and part-time employees. - 9.
-WA Paid Family and Medical Leave: Effective January 2019, the County will contribute the employer portion of the premium for the WA Paid Family and Medical Leave mandated under RCW 50A.04. - 10.
+- (3) All regular, full-time and part-time employees will participate in a county-sponsored dental plan. - 6.
+Life Insurance: The County will contribute the total cost necessary to fund, provide, and maintain County-selected, basic life insurance coverage for regular, full-time and part-time employees and their eligible dependents. - 7.
+Optional Insurance: Employees may enroll themselves and dependents in optional life insurance plans, or other optional benefits, at their own expense. - 8.
+Changes to Coverage during Plan-Year: Employees must comply with federal, state and specific health plan rules in order to make any changes outside of the annual open enrollment period designated by the county. - 9.
+Long-Term Disability: The County will contribute the total cost necessary to fund, provide, and maintain County-selected, basic long-term disability coverage for regular, full-time and part-time employees. - 10.
+WA Paid Family and Medical Leave: Eligible employees are covered by the Washington State Paid Family and Medical Leave Program (PFML).
+The County will contribute the employer portion of the premium for the WA Paid Family and Medical Leave mandated under RCW 50A.04.
+Employees will pay through payroll deduction the maximum allowable charges for family leave and medical leave premiums as stated by RCW 50A.10.030 and updated annually by the Employment Security Department. - 11.
 HRA VEBA: Mandatory Employee Contributions (no individual elections permitted): The Employer and Association agree that the Association's compensation package will be changed in accordance with Appendix D, HRA VEBA.